Table of Contents

 If your business offers a service or product that is difficult to understand, an explainer video on your homepage or landing page is just what you need.

-One major feature about explainer videos is that they address four major key points:
+One major feature of explainer videos is that they address four major key points:

 - The problem your potential customers are facing,